 Carolyn Wilker

-Carolyn Wilker is a freelance writer and speaker from Kitchener, Ontario.
-A former preschool teacher who loved story time as much as her students, and a Toastmaster experimenting with storytelling, she came to the Baden Storyteller’s Guild to experience the art more fully.
-Her repertoire includes folk tales, poetry, and stories from her pen and her experience.
+Carolyn Wilker is an author and storyteller from Kitchener, Ontario.
+A former preschool teacher who loved story time as much as her students.
+Her repertoire includes folk tales, and stories from her pen and her experience.
 She tells at Open Story Night and in the wider community.

 Barb Vollick

 As a retired educator and her work with the elderly Barb has seen the power of a good story and has used stories to engage and touch the hearts of her listeners.
 She has told in schools, conferences, retirement homes, churches and long term care facilities.
 Barb’s love of stories, sense of fun and desire to help folks smile spills over onto her audiences.
-You never know when an interesting prop or some music will appear.
 Barb would be delighted to create a program that best suits the interests of your audience.

 Contact Barb at barb.vollick@gmail.com .